Understanding the Real Risks of Laser Eye Surgery

-Here we’re going to go through a few of these points in more detail so that the risks of Laser Eye Surgery are much clearer.
+So, let’s go through a few of these points in more detail.
+Hopefully, by the end of this page, the risks of Laser Eye Surgery will be much clearer.

-The above would make it seem like having laser eye surgery is as straightforward as going to the dentist.
-This would be far from the case, though, as the Laser Eye Surgery industry is unregulated.
+While these days it might seem like having Laser Eye Surgery is as straightforward as going to the dentist, this isn’t really the case.
+The unfortunate fact is that the Laser Eye Surgery industry is still largely unregulated.

 All surgery has an element of risk

-Any clinic you go to should be upfront about this.
-During your pre-operative examination, you should find out your proposed outcome (e.g. the chances of you seeing well without glasses or contact lenses after surgery) based on the level of your particular refractive error.
+The doctor conducting your initial pre-operative examination should advise you as to your proposed outcome (e.g. the chances of you seeing well without glasses or contact lenses after surgery) based on the level of your particular refractive error.
+They should also ensure you fully understand all risks associated with your treatment.

 The safety level of laser eye clinics

-The key to managing risk lies in the rigorous application of safety protocols.
-Those in place at London Vision Clinic are the direct results of Professor Reinstein’s earlier work in the USA, in training and controlling the quality of 58 surgeons in 28 clinics, all operating under standardised protocols defined by his research.
+One of the most important factors in managing risk is the rigorous application of safety protocols.
+At London Vision Clinic, our safety protocols hark back to our founder and expert surgeon, Professor Dan Reinstein‘s earlier work in the US, where he was responsible for training and controlling the quality of 58 surgeons across 28 clinics – all operating under standardised protocols defined by his research.

 The possibility of complications

 London Vision Clinic has an exceedingly low complication rate.
-In the event that a complication should occur, your laser eye surgeon will discuss and offer you advice on further treatment, which may involve medications or more surgery.
+In many cases, complications that do arise can be managed immediately.
+However, in the event that more action is needed, your surgeon will discuss your options for further treatment.
+This may include medications or additional surgery.

 A complication rate that’s as low as it gets

-At London Vision Clinic, we pride ourselves in knowing that we’ve never discharged a patient from our care with unresolved issues.
-Professor Reinstein’s protocols ensure that all our surgeons can deal with any possible complication in the most prompt and expert way possible.
+London Vision Clinic has never discharged a patient from our care with unresolved issues related to their treatment.
+Our safety and treatment protocols ensure that all our expert surgeons can handle any possible complications promptly and effectively.

 Professor Reinstein was one of the key contributors to the National Institute of Health and Clinical Excellence (NICE) Guidance Document on LASIK (2006), which determined that the “current evidence suggests that photorefractive (laser) surgery for the correction of refractive errors is safe and efficacious for use in appropriately selected patients.”